computer-lab/computerlab.io/source/_posts/the-dark-forest-autism-and-coronavirus.md

 2) That rates of autism diagnosis are an important political factor in today's world.
 In "Death's End", a character who is never explicitly described as autistic, Yun Tianming, struggles during adolescence and adulthood.
-On the verge of being voluntarily euthanized due to his terminal cancer, he recieves a lump sum of money from an old schoolfriend he once gave away a business idea to for free.
-Instead of using the money to save his own life, he buys a star for his childhood sweetheart, who then saves him life, but then sticks his brain into a spaceship and shoots it at the Trisolarians in yet-another deranged scheme to save humanity.
+On the verge of being "voluntarily euthanized" due to his terminal cancer, he recieves a lump sum of money from an old schoolfriend he once gave a business idea to for free.
+Instead of using the money to save his own life, he buys a star for his childhood sweetheart, who then saves his life, but then sticks his brain into a spaceship and shoots it at the Trisolarians in yet-another deranged scheme to save humanity.
 Yikes.
-"Death's End" seems to make a number of subtle point about the intersection of class, capital, romance, and autism.
+"Death's End" seems to make a number of subtle points about the intersection of class, capital, romance, and autism.
 To put it bluntly, privileged and powerful parents are much more able to help their autistic children find a good place in the world, while the autistic children of the